DTP

 • Rapid heart rate

-Fast treatment is necessary to prevent symptoms from worsening and anyone developing symptoms of tetanus will usually need to be admitted to hospital.
+Fast treatment is necessary to prevent symptoms from worsening.

 What is Polio?

-Most people won’t develop any symptoms of polio or even realise they’re infected.
+Most people don’t develop any symptoms of polio or even realise they’re infected.

 For the small number of people who do, they may experience symptoms of: